guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 author: "Guillaume"
 ---

-Over the past few months, text generation capabilities using Transformer-based models has been democratized by open-source efforts such as Hugging Face's Transformers [[1]](#transformers) library.
+Over the past few months, text generation capabilities using Transformer-based models have been democratized by open-source efforts such as Hugging Face's Transformers [[1]](#transformers) library.
 A broad range of models and applications have been made available, including:
 - Summarization models fine-tuned on the CNN-DailyMail [[2]](#cnndailymail) or XSUM [[3]](#xsum) datasets, including for example BART [[4]](#bart) or T5 [[5]](#t5)
 - Translation, with the availability of more than a thousand models trained by the Opus-MT team from Language Technology at the University of Helsinki [[6]](#opusmt)
 - Text generation, generating tokens from a prompt text, including OpenAI's GPT2 model [[7]](#gpt2)

 These models offer state-of-the-art performance and can be set-up with just a few lines of code using ready-to-use pipelines in the Transformers library.
 This allowed a wide spread of the recent advances in the field of NLP to the industry where they can be effectively used to solve business-driven use cases.
-As these powerful model gain a broader adoption, the issue of their computational efficiency becomes ever more critical.
+As these powerful models gain a broader adoption, the issue of their computational efficiency becomes ever more critical.
 A lot of research has been done to reduce the size of these models with minimal impact on their accuracy, including for example distillation, quantization or pruning.
 This article will focus on another avenue to improve the runtime of text generation models: an implementation in the Rust programming language.

 The structure of the article is as follows:

-1. Overview of the tasks for text generation and Python baseline code examples from the Transformers [[1]](#transformers) library.
+1. Overview of text generation tasks and Python baseline code examples from the Transformers [[1]](#transformers) library
 2. Description of the text generation architecture used for summarization, translation and free text generation tasks
-3. Introduction to the `rustbert` library, a project of mine offering Rust-native implementation of these models in Rust
+3. Introduction to the *rust-bert* library, a project offering Rust-native implementation of these models in Rust
 4. Benchmarks between the baseline Python implementation from Transformers and the proposed Rust implementation for these text generation tasks

-Readers familiar with text generation tasks and their implementation in modern language models may want to skip directly to section 3.
-The first two parts provide a high level overview of the technology to better understand the scope of the proposed performance improvements, and provide a few references in order to dive deeper in the topic.
+Readers familiar with text generation tasks and their implementation in modern language models may want to skip directly to [section 3](#rustbert-section).
+The first two parts provide a high-level overview of the technology to better understand the scope of the proposed performance improvements, and give a few references in order to dive deeper in the topic.

 # 1. Overview of text generation tasks<a name="task-overview"></a>

 To illustrate both translation and summarization capabilities, we'll use a new article titled <a href="https://en.wikinews.org/wiki/Astronomers_find_water_vapour_in_atmosphere_of_exoplanet_K2-18b" target="_blank">Astronomers find water vapour in atmosphere of exoplanet K2-18b</a> from  WikiNews shared under  CC BY 2.5 license [[8]](#wikinews).

 ### Summarization
-This article can be summarized calling the following snippet from the Transformer's Python library [[1]](#transformers), defaulting to a BART model trained on the CNN-DailyMail dataset:
+In Python, this article can be summarized calling the following snippet from the Transformer's Python library [[1]](#transformers), defaulting to a BART model trained on the CNN-DailyMail dataset:
 ```python
 from transformers import pipeline
 summarization_pipeline = pipeline("summarization")
 summarization_pipeline(input_article)
 ```
 returning:
 >  K2-18b is the first such discovery in a planet in its star's habitable zone.
 It is not too hot and not too cold for liquid water to exist on a planet that orbits a star 110 light years from Earth.
 Scientists from the University of Montreal and a team from UCL found water in the atmosphere of the planet.
 The Montreal team used data from the NASA's Hubble telescope to assess changes in the light coming from the star as the planet passed between it and Earth.

 ### Translation
-Similarly, a translation model can be easily created to translate a sentence of this document to Spanish:
+Similarly, a translation model can be easily created to translate a sentence taken from this document to Spanish:
 ```python
 from transformers import pipeline
 translation_pipeline = pipeline("translation_en_to_es")
 translation_pipeline("They found that certain wavelengths of light, which are usually \
  absorbed by water, weakened when the planet was in the way, indicating not only \
  does K2-18b have an atmosphere, but the atmosphere contains water in vapour form.")